-- o undertaken a stock-take of existing aquatic animal welfare practices to understand where the sectors were situated at the time (including gaps that needed to be filled) - o conducted workshops with various sectors to initiate consideration and conversation on aquatic animal welfare - established a set of aquatic animal welfare Overarching Principles against which the various sectors assessed and reviewed extant specific best practice guidelines practiced by their respective sector stakeholders - assisted sectors to establish specific 'guidelines' for their operations designed as a basis for the development of specific codes of practice; and aligned with the Aquatic Animal Welfare - Overarching Principles (that appeared as an appendix to each set of guidelines) - In 2005 the National Aquaculture Council of Australia published Aquatic Animal Welfare Guidelines, endorsed by the Aquatic Animal Health Unit of the Department of Agriculture, Fisheries and Forestry, that covered the welfare of finfish and shellfish in aquaculture and/or in live holding systems for human consumption (Dr Colin Johnston and Pheroze Jungalwalla). - Between 2011 and 2012 Australian commercial fishing guidelines were developed for vertebrate fish species, covering six fishing methods in common use (Mesh, Pot-trap, Purse seine, Beach seine, Trawl, and Rod/handline). - In late 2008, the recreational fishing sector, through its peak national body, Recfish Australia, produced its own code of practice ("The National Code of Practice for Recreational and Sport Fishing), and additionally accepted and promoted Position Statement PSN23 issued by the National Consultative Committee on Animal Welfare (NCCAW) covering animal welfare aspects of recreational fishing. - In 2008 the ornamental fish industry, through the Pet Industry Joint Advisory Council (PIJAC), developed a "Code of Practice for Aquarium Operations".
-In late 2013 the Pet Industry Association of Australia (PIAA) commissioned and published guidelines for "Humane Euthanasia for Ornamental Fish". - o road-tested the guidelines in practice within sectors to provide working examples for wider stakeholders - communicated and promoted the principles, guidelines and templates to the broader aquatic community for application across the various sectors.
+- At the end of 2015 the Aquatic Animal Welfare Working Group (AAWWG) of the federal government's Australian Animal Welfare Strategy (AAWS) completed the last of its research projects56.
+It had developed and approved them with funding provided from the Australian Government and the FRDC, along with direct contributions from commercial and recreational fishers, aquaculturalists, and aquarium fish wholesalers (the four sectors it had identified under the 'aquatic' heading of the AAWS).
+During its existence the AAWWG had: - o undertaken a stock-take of existing aquatic animal welfare practices to understand where the sectors were situated at the time (including gaps that needed to be filled) - o conducted workshops with various sectors to initiate consideration and conversation on aquatic animal welfare - established a set of aquatic animal welfare Overarching Principles against which the various sectors assessed and reviewed extant specific best practice guidelines practiced by their respective sector stakeholders - assisted sectors to establish specific 'guidelines' for their operations designed as a basis for the development of specific codes of practice; and aligned with the Aquatic Animal Welfare - Overarching Principles (that appeared as an appendix to each set of guidelines) - In 2005 the National Aquaculture Council of Australia published Aquatic Animal Welfare Guidelines, endorsed by the Aquatic Animal Health Unit of the Department of Agriculture, Fisheries and Forestry, that covered the welfare of finfish and shellfish in aquaculture and/or in live holding systems for human consumption (Dr Colin Johnston and Pheroze Jungalwalla). - Between 2011 and 2012 Australian commercial fishing guidelines were developed for vertebrate fish species, covering six fishing methods in common use (Mesh, Pot-trap, Purse seine, Beach seine, Trawl, and Rod/handline). - In late 2008, the recreational fishing sector, through its peak national body, Recfish Australia, produced its own code of practice ("The National Code of Practice for Recreational and Sport Fishing), and additionally accepted and promoted Position Statement PSN23 issued by the National Consultative Committee on Animal Welfare (NCCAW) covering animal welfare aspects of recreational fishing. - In 2008 the ornamental fish industry, through the Pet Industry Joint Advisory Council (PIJAC), developed its "Code of Practice for Aquarium Operations".
+In late 2013 the Pet Industry Association of Australia (PIAA) commissioned and published guidelines for "Humane Euthanasia for Ornamental Fish". - o road-tested the guidelines in practice within sectors to provide working examples for wider stakeholders - o communicated and promoted the principles, guidelines and templates to the broader aquatic community for application across the various sectors.